sy-tencho/string-checker/README.md

 # string-checker
-A simple Github Action to check if certain words are included in source code.
+A simple Github Action to check if certain strings are included in source code.